What is Inflammatory Bowel Disease?

 Featured Video: Woman's Fingernails Point to Rare IBD Disease

 After mysteriously losing her hair and sense of taste, a working mother of two visited William Sandborn, MD, who conducted a series of tests, then noticed her fingernails were painted.
 It was the key to diagnosing a very rare IBD disease.

 The two main forms of IBD, Crohn’s disease (CD) and ulcerative colitis (UC), share similar symptoms, but are two different conditions.
 Research has not determined the causes of IBD, but has identified that genes, the immune system and the environment all play a role in the inflammation in IBD.

 Crohn's disease can affect any part of the digestive tract and most frequently impacts the end of the small intestine and the beginning of the large intestine.
 The intestine can become inflamed in patches, and the inflammation and ulcers can occur in deep layers of the intestine.

-In UC, on the other hand, the surface layer of tissue in the large intestine is affected.
-The inflammation in UC tends to be uniform, such that the entire lining in the affected portion of intestine is inflamed.
+In ulcerative colitis, on the other hand, the surface layer of tissue in the large intestine is affected.
+The inflammation in UC tends to be uniform, in that the entire lining in the affected portion of intestine is inflamed.